8 Ways to Improve Your Swimming Performance

 2. Limit or stop breathing on breakouts

-One way to improve your swimming performance is working your breakouts.
-And not just when you come off the start or the first wall.
+One way to improve your swimming technique is improving your breakouts.
+Not just when you come off the start or the first wall.
 But every turn.

-But take a moment to compare the breakouts of a swimmer who breathes on one compared to a swimmer that doesn’t.
-You should see a stronger surge coming off the wall.
-And, you should a faster breakout.
+But take a moment to compare the breakouts of a swimmer who breathes on their breakout.
+Now watch a swimmer that doesn’t.
+You should see a stronger surge pull on their first stroke.
+And, you should see a faster breakout.

-Much like that first breakout, the best place to make this a habit is in practice.
-And I won’t lie (because I’m in the middle of doing this myself), it’s rough.
+Much like everything, the best place to make this a habit is in practice.
+And we won’t lie, it’s rough.

 Your lungs burn and you’ll feel that urge to breathe more than ever.
 Ignore it.
 Take the next stroke though and breathe then.
 Again, you need to build into this.
 It’s an incredibly hard habit to break but the rewards are worth it.